 If you’ve ever heard the saying, “It takes a village,” it’s very true when it comes to divorce.
 Have a team in place to help you navigate a divorce is essential, regardless of the type of divorce you may find yourself in.
 Since divorce is a legal process it requires professional advice.
 You want a lawyer that you feel comfortable and confident in that will help advocate for your best interests.
 While your lawyer knows and understands the law, there are financial consequences of divorce that can be quite complex, depending on your situation.
 A Certified Financial Planner (CFP®) or Certified Public Accountant (CPA) can help you understand the short and long-term financial impacts of any proposed divorce settlements.
 They help provide information surrounding various financial issues from health care coverage, dividing pension plans, tax consequences, the family home, any businesses and much more.
 They can help your legal team make financial sense of any proposals and act as expert witnesses in trials and arbitrations.
 Having a financial professional in place can help provide you with peace of mind when it comes to your financial future.
 Lastly, divorce is emotionally taxing and can be scary.
 There are divorce coaches that provide advice outside the legal arena as well as counselling services throughout and after the divorce.
 They are there to be your champions throughout the entire process, and show you there is life and love during and after divorce.
 While hiring three different people might sound expensive, it’s generally considered more cost effective in the long run.
 By hiring an entire team, each professional can focus their time with you on their area of expertise, making their work more cost effective.

 Putting a team in place won’t happen overnight as you’ll want to take some time hiring the right people.
 In the meantime, there are documents you’ll want to start compiling as your legal and financial team will need a lot of information to help you determine the best path forward.
-We’ve created a checklist you can download here of the documents you’ll need to gather (regardless of where you are in the process).
 It’s a lengthy list and the items required can seem overwhelming.
 Start with the easy stuff, and once you have a CFP® or CPA, they’ll often meet with you, to help ensure you get everything necessary.
 Having a team and tools to help you get started and organized are what you’ll need, to help get through such a significant life event.

 If you have any questions or would like to speak to us in more detail about working with us, please don’t hesitate to reach out.
 We’re here to help, you’re not alone.